HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough-improve.md

     }
 ```

-### Mitigate overfitting with automatic regularization
+### <a name="regularization" href="#"> </a> Mitigate overfitting with automatic regularization

 In order to mitigate the effect of overfitting, we can use a functionality
 offered by the [DimmWitted!
 Sampler](../sampler.html) to automatically pick
 (from a user-specified set) a good value for *regularization*.
 Regularization is a
 standard machine learning technique to mitigate the effect of overfitting.
-The
+It is critical when we use the generic feature library, since the library
+yields a lot of features and many of them may be irrelevant.

-Gibbs sampler in DeepDive accept one or more `--reg_param VALUE` options that
+The Gibbs sampler in DeepDive accept one or more `--reg_param VALUE` options that
 can be used to specify a set of possible regularization values.
 The system
 will use 2-fold cross validation on the training set to select the best
 parameter value among those specified.
 A technical detail: the best parameter,
 as chosen by the system, is the one with the highest harmonic mean of the
 F1-score in the cross validation.

 To specify a set of regularization parameters among which to choose, and in
 general to pass arguments to the sampler, we can add the following line to